joey-qytyku/OS-90-i386/docs/code.md

 # Code Rules

 The entire source code of the OS/90 kernel and associated drivers follow these guidelines.
-I recommend that programs written for the OS e written in this style as well, but there is no requirement and pascal case should be compatilble in practice.
+I recommend that programs written for the OS are written in this style as well, but there is no requirement and pascal case should be compatilble in practice.

 # C Guidelines